Holton Heath railway station

 Holton Heath railway station serves the area of Holton Heath in Wareham St Martin, Dorset, England.
 It is 118 mi 61 chain down the line from London Waterloo.
-It was opened to serve the Royal Navy Cordite Factory, Holton Heath during the First World War.
+It was built to serve the Royal Navy Cordite Factory, Holton Heath during the First World War.
 It did not open to the public until 1924.

 History

-Holton Heath has been unstaffed since 1964, with the signal box removed on 3 November 1969.
-On 20 April 1989 a fatal accident occurred just beyond the siding on the London side of the station, when a light locomotive, which had just completed shunting duties at Winfrith nuclear power station, collided with the rear of a freight train.
+Holton Heath has been unstaffed since 1964, and the signal box removed on 3 November 1969.

+On 20 April 1989 a fatal accident occurred just beyond the siding on the London side of the station.
+A light locomotive, which had just completed shunting duties at the Winfrith nuclear facility, collided with the rear of a freight train.
 The driver of the light locomotive, Clive Brooker, died in the accident.

 Description

 The platforms are able to accommodate trains of up to five coaches.
 The station is one of the few remaining on the line not to be equipped with a self-service ticket machine, only a Permit to Travel machine, located on platform 1.